-3. A Series of Attribute Satisfaction Measurements (Affective and Cognitive)
+3. A series of Attribute Satisfaction Measurements (Affective and Cognitive)

-How satisfied are you with the “taste” of your entre at La Jolla Grove?
+Example question: How satisfied are you with the “taste” of your entre at La Jolla Grove?

-How important is “taste” in your decision to select La Jolla Grove restaurant?
+Example question: How important is “taste” in your decision to select La Jolla Grove restaurant?

 Affect (liking/disliking) is best measured in the context of product attributes or benefits.
-Customer satisfaction is influenced by perceived quality of product and service attributes, and is moderated by expectations of the product or service.
+Customer satisfaction is influenced by the perceived quality of product and service attributes and is moderated by expectations of the product or service.
 The researcher must define and develop measures for each attribute that is important for customer satisfaction.

 Consumer attitudes toward a product developed as a result of product information or any experience with the product, whether perceived or real.

-Again, it may be meaningful to measure attitudes towards a product or service that a consumer has never used, but it is not meaningful to measure satisfaction when a product or service has not been used.
+Again, it may be meaningful to measure attitudes towards a product or service that a consumer has never used, but it is not meaningful to measure customer satisfaction when a product or service has not been used.

-Cognition refers to judgment: the product was useful (or not useful); fit the situation (or did not fit); exceeded the requirements of the problem/situation (or did not exceed); or was an important part of the product experience (or was unimportant).
+Cognition refers to judgment: the product was useful (or not useful); fit the situation (or did not fit); exceeded the requirements of the problem/situation (or did not exceed), or was an important part of the product experience (or was unimportant).

 Affect and satisfaction are closely related concepts.
-The distinction is that satisfaction is “post experience” and represents the emotional effect produced by the product’s quality or value.
+The distinction is that satisfaction is “post-experience” and represents the emotional effect produced by the product’s quality or value.

-4. Intentions to Repurchase Measurements (Behavioral Measures)
+4. Intentions to Repurchase Measurements (Behavioural Measures)